Beyond cute cats: How BuzzFeed is reinventing itself

 BuzzFeed says it plans to hire more journalists and is keen to expand its foreign news coverage.
 Still, some media experts say balancing a mix of serious stories with sponsored content can be difficult.

-For instance, BuzzFeed published a list of "alleged" secret menu items at McDonald's Corp, such as the Monster Mac, McCrepe and Pie McFlurry.
+For instance, BuzzFeed published a list of "alleged" secret menu items at McDonald's Corp (MCD.N), such as the Monster Mac, McCrepe and Pie McFlurry.
 The list looked like an ad sponsored by the hamburger chain, but it was actually a tongue-in-cheek article produced by a BuzzFeed staff writer. (r.reuters.com/dax96v)

 "The one question for BuzzFeed as they move further to produce their own journalism is whether they will be able to successfully straddle that line of content on their site that is purely for commercial gain and content that is meant to inform people about issue or events they care about," said the Pew Research Center's Mitchell.